nazim1021/OOD-detection-using-OECC/Mahalanobis_Experiments/README.md

 ## How to Run
 * To evaluate a Fine-Tuned ResNet model, please run the notebook `OOD_Generate_Mahalanobis.ipynb` by choosing the appropriate argument 'cifar10', 'cifar100', 'svhn'.
 This will create a `./output/` folder.
 Then, run the notebook `OOD_Regression_Mahalanobis.ipynb`.

-* To fine-tune a Pre-Trained ResNet model with the OECC loss function for CIFAR, please run the notebook `Mahalanobis_OECC_tune_cifar.ipynb`.
+* To fine-tune a Pre-Trained ResNet model with the OECC loss function for CIFAR datasets, please run the notebook `Mahalanobis_OECC_tune_cifar.ipynb`.
+To run this notebook, you first need to download the datasets described in the CIFAR folder of the parent directory.

-* To fine-tune a Pre-Trained ResNet model with the OECC loss function for SVHN, please run the notebook `Mahalanobis_OECC_tune_svhn.ipynb`.
+* To fine-tune a Pre-Trained ResNet model with the OECC loss function for SVHN dataset, please run the notebook `Mahalanobis_OECC_tune_svhn.ipynb`.
+To run this notebook, you first need to download the datasets described in the SVHN folder of the parent directory.